Anna Sharyhina: Biography

-Sharyhina has been born into a Russian speaking family.
+Sharyhina was born into a Russian-speaking family.

 Sharyhina and her partner, Vira Chemygina, have been involved in the Ukrainian LGBT community and lesbian organizations for over a decade.
 They organized Kyiv's first walks for equality.
 Kyiv's second walk for equality, held in 2015, was accompanied by police and had the support of a range of public figures.
 However, the march only lasted 15 minutes because of extreme-right violence against the marchers.
 Ten people, including police officers guarding the event, were injured.

 Sharyhina's feminist and LGBT activity has faced continued opposition in Ukraine.
 When she gave a lecture on LGBT movements at a Kharkiv bookstore, the meeting needed to be relocated twice: first to Kharkiv’s Nakipelo press centre and then to Kyiv’s Izolyatsiya centre.
 PrideHub, a Kharkiv community center, was attacked by masked men with smoke grenades in July 2018; the building was later vandalised with graffiti and animal blood.
 Though complaints were made to police, and over 1,000 letters of complaint addressed to Interior Minister Arsen Avakov, nobody has been punished for the offence.

 In March 2019, Sharyhina was amongst those organizing a Week of Women's Solidarity in Kharkiv for the first week of March: